Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

 Click for DetailsThe card at the top of the cross represents your goal, or the best you can achieve without a dramatic change of priorities.
-Father of Stones (Old Man): Fundamental male principle.
-Someone who cares deeply for family and for the nature.
-Hard worker.
+La Lune (The Moon): Cyclic transformation covering the mysterious forces of the night.
+Feminine beauty and the intoxicating vitality of youth.
+The metamorphosis from beauty to beast and vice versa.
+Occult forces, sensitivities and intense dreams.
+Dangerous situations and perilous times.

 Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
-Three of Swords (Mourning): Oppressive situations.
-Mourning.
-Sorrow.
+Six of Batons (Victory): A sense of honor and satisfaction at the resolution of an important matter.
+Triumph after great struggle.
+Jubilation at the hearing of good news.
+The realization of hopes and desires.

 Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
-Seven of Wands (Courage), when reversed: Loss of nerve.
-Hesitation.
-Seek an alternative, possibly reconciliation.
+Ten of Coins (Wealth), when reversed: Material prosperity and riches squandered through slothfulness, gambling, or family problems.
+The loss of reputation or inheritance, or the failure to pass an inheritance along to one's children.